 - 1 chicken breast (about ¾ lb.)

 - 1 large granny smith apple

 - 1 (8.8 oz. package) cooked rice (about 2 cups cooked rice)

 - ¼ cup fresh cilantro leaves for garnish

-- Measure the broth into a large microwave-safe bowl.
+- Measure the stock into a large microwave-safe bowl.
 Microwave it on high for 5 minutes.

 - Meanwhile, put the butter in a large pot or Dutch oven over medium-low heat to melt.
 While it melts, peel and chop an onion.
 Add it to the butter, increase heat to medium and stir.
 Peel and chop the other onion, add it to the pot and stir.
 Peel and mince the garlic.
 Add it to the onions along with the flour, curry powder and salt.

-- When the broth is done heating, add half to the onion mixture.
+- When the stock is done heating, add half to the onion mixture.
 Stir.
-Add Then stir in the rest of the broth.
+Add Then stir in the rest of the stock.
 Increase the heat to high, cover the pot and bring the soup up to a boil.
 Reduce heat to a simmer.

 - Remove from heat and add the half and half.
 Serve the soup garnished with cilantro leaves.